effectfully-ou/sketches/custom-warning-hack/README.md

   | C2 Word
 ```

 won't trigger any warning about `parseD` not handling this new constructor.
 Which can be troubling, especially when someone contributes to your codebase and doesn't even know there's a parser to extend.
 And the same applies to deserialization, decoding from JSON etc. So that problem does appear in the wild.
-Tests should normally catch it, but proper tests are not always there and staring at failed tests and trying to make sense of what just happened is more expensive than preveting them from failing in the first place.
+Tests should normally catch it, but proper tests are not always there and staring at failed tests and trying to make sense of what just happened is more expensive than preventing them from failing in the first place.

 Ideally, it would be nice to have some kind of cocoverage checking, so that we could write something like